flexatone/present-df-typing/doc/dft/slides.md

 - Reuse type-hints for run-time validation with `sf.CallGuard`
 - Extend run-time validation with `sf.Require`
 - Pandas mutability makes static typing unreliable
-- ... if only there was a DataFrame library built on an immutable data model
+- ... if only there was a DataFrame library built on an immutable data model...

 </v-clicks>
 </Transform>